If you are buying and selling a home, does the housing market matter, whether it's going up or down?

-This can make it difficult to know whether now is a good time to move on or stay put.
-However, the good news is it doesn’t really matter in my view whether you buy and sell as long as you know the type of market you are going to be operating in and plan for prices going up and down in the future.
+At the moment with rising mortgage rates it may not seem like the right time to buy, but house prices are also decreasing.
+This can make it difficult to know whether now is a good time to move or stay put.
+However, at the end of the day if you know what type of market you’re buying or selling in, you can prepare for prices going up or down in the future.

-This is especially the case if you are buying and selling at the same time, as property prices are relative.
-So if prices are falling, you may not get as much as you’d hoped for your own property, but you could secure a new home for less.
-The opposite is true, too; in a rising market, you may pay more for your new home but should get more for yours, boosting the equity you have.
+This is especially true if you’re buying and selling at the same time, as property prices are relative.
+If property prices are falling, you may not get as much as you’d hoped for your own property, but you could secure a new home for less.
+The opposite is also true, as a rising market means you’re likely paying more for your new home, but selling your existing property for more, which boosts your equity.

 Buying and selling in a fast moving and rising market